arbor-sim/arbor/doc/tutorial/calcium_stdp_curve.rst

 Since we are interested in the long-term average value, we only query the probe at the end of the simulation.

-After the simulation is finished, we caclculate the change in synaptic strength by evaluating the transition probabilies from initial DOWN state to final UP state and vice versa.
+After the simulation is finished, we calculate the change in synaptic strength by evaluating the transition probabilies from initial DOWN state to final UP state and vice versa.

 .. literalinclude:: ../../python/example/calcium_stdp.py